chevere/docs/reference/Chevere/Interfaces/Workflow/StepInterface.md

 :::

-This method MUST retain the state of the current instance, and return an instance that contains the specified named `$namedArguments`.
+This method MUST retain the state of the current instance, and return an instance that contains the specified `$namedArguments`.

 ---